 Mango brings exotic fruit flavor to traditional pico de gallo.
-This delicious twist compliments grilled or broiled chicken, pork and most seafoods.
+This delicious twist compliments grilled or broiled chicken, pork and most seafoods such as Crispy Fish Tacos.
 Fresh pineapple can be substituted for mango, if you prefer.
 Either way, your guests will want more.

 |Prep time:||20 minutes|